 Whatever you do, do it all for the Glory of God.
 1 Corinthians 10:31

-The office supports the full engagement of the college’s four schools: School of Health Professions, Ida Moffett School of Nursing, McWhorter School of Pharmacy and the School of Public Health.
+The office supports the full engagement of the college’s four schools: School of Health Professions, Moffett & Sanders School of Nursing, McWhorter School of Pharmacy and the School of Public Health.
 While each school maintains academic autonomy with its programs, the office seeks to connect and support these diverse degree programs in community engagement and service-oriented research that touches the world.

 Several opportunities are available for students and faculty throughout the year to engage in community outreach and service.
 The majority of these opportunities are offered locally, making it possible for students to integrate service into their daily lives.